Brokerages Set Verisk Analytics, Inc. (NASDAQ:VRSK) Target Price at $219.80

-Shares of Verisk Analytics, Inc. (NASDAQ:VRSK – Get Rating) have earned an average rating of “Hold” from the thirteen research firms that are covering the stock, MarketBeat reports.
-Two analysts have rated the stock with a sell rating, four have given a hold rating and five have assigned a buy rating to the company.
-The average 12 month target price among analysts that have issued ratings on the stock in the last year is $219.80.
+Shares of Verisk Analytics, Inc. (NASDAQ:VRSK – Get Rating) have received an average recommendation of “Hold” from the thirteen brokerages that are covering the stock, Marketbeat.com reports.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and five have issued a buy rating on the company.
+The average 1 year price target among brokers that have issued a report on the stock in the last year is $219.80.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
-Stockholders of record on Wednesday, June 15th will be given a dividend of $0.31 per share.
-This represents a $1.24 annualized dividend and a dividend yield of 0.71%.
-The ex-dividend date is Tuesday, June 14th.
-Verisk Analytics’s payout ratio is presently 20.06%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
+Investors of record on Wednesday, June 15th will be issued a $0.31 dividend.
+The ex-dividend date of this dividend is Tuesday, June 14th.
+This represents a $1.24 dividend on an annualized basis and a yield of 0.71%.
+Verisk Analytics’s dividend payout ratio is presently 20.06%.

-In related news, CEO Scott G. Stephenson sold 167,187 shares of Verisk Analytics stock in a transaction that occurred on Thursday, May 12th.
-The shares were sold at an average price of $173.54, for a total value of $29,013,631.98.
-Following the completion of the sale, the chief executive officer now owns 712,256 shares in the company, valued at approximately $123,604,906.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director David B. Wright sold 4,675 shares of Verisk Analytics stock in a transaction that occurred on Monday, March 14th.
-The shares were sold at an average price of $184.46, for a total transaction of $862,350.50.
+In related news, CEO Scott G. Stephenson sold 167,187 shares of the company’s stock in a transaction dated Thursday, May 12th.
+The stock was sold at an average price of $173.54, for a total value of $29,013,631.98.
+Following the completion of the sale, the chief executive officer now owns 712,256 shares in the company, valued at $123,604,906.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Lee Shavel sold 483 shares of the stock in a transaction dated Friday, April 1st.
+The stock was sold at an average price of $214.88, for a total value of $103,787.04.
+Following the completion of the sale, the chief financial officer now owns 40,127 shares of the company’s stock, valued at $8,622,489.76.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 177,860 shares of company stock worth $30,934,358.
-Corporate insiders own 2.28% of the company’s stock.
+Insiders sold 182,660 shares of company stock valued at $31,767,638 in the last quarter.
+1.78% of the stock is currently owned by corporate insiders.

 About Verisk Analytics (Get Rating)